-Denesovic kept asking Sergei if he could meet the cook who could stimulate his cultured palate in such a non-cultured place.
+Denesovic came to the door, letting himself in.
+He kept asking Sergei if he could meet the cook who could stimulate his cultured palate in such a non-cultured place.
 Though a skilled soldier and a born administrator, Denesovic's passion was in the kitchen.
 He dreamed of being a great chef.
 "I could prepare the food, but never give life to it.
 A gift I would give my right hand for," he confessed.
 "If I could make chicken like this Master cook, just once, I would die an ecstatic man."

 Sergei told Denesovic that he had to keep the cook's identity secret.
-If his identity was known to anyone except the "squire" charged with looking after him, the Spirits would steal his culinary skills AND his ability to coax wild chickens out of the bush and into the pot.
+If his identity was known to anyone except the "squire" charged with looking after him, the Spirits would steal his culinary skills AND his ability to coax 'wild chickens' out of the bush and into the pot.